wolfeidau/buildkite-serverless-agent/README.md

 * `CB_COMPUTE_TYPE_OVERRIDE` Override the compute type, options are `BUILD_GENERAL1_SMALL | BUILD_GENERAL1_MEDIUM | BUILD_GENERAL1_LARGE`.
 * `CB_PRIVILEGED_MODE_OVERRIDE` Override whether or not privileged mode is enabled.

-# codebuild job monitor step functions
+# Codebuild job monitor step functions

 To enable monitoring of the codebuild job which could run for a few minutes I am using AWS step functions, this workflow is illustrated in the following image.